 The lower the better?

-Alessandro Ferretti recently made the observation that metabolically healthy people tend to have lower TOTAL ENERGY levels at rest (and hence have a lower HbA1c), but are able to quickly mobilise glycogen and fat easily when required (e.g. when fasting or a sprint).
+Alessandro Ferretti recently made the observation that metabolically healthy people tend to have lower TOTAL ENERGY levels at rest (and hence have a lower HbA1c), but are able to quickly mobilize glycogen and fat easily when required (e.g. when fasting or a sprint).

 Metabolically healthy people are both metabolically flexible and metabolically efficient.
 These people would have been able to both conserve energy during a famine and run away from a tiger and live to become our ancestors, while the ones who couldn’t didn’t.

 Similar to RD Dikeman, John Halloran is an interesting case.
 He has been putting a lot of effort into eating nutrient dense foods, intermittent fasting and high-intensity exercise.

 He is also committed to improving his metabolic fitness to be more competitive in ice hockey.
 His resting heart rate is now a spectacular 45 bpm!